 [Section 21 amended: No. 55 of 2004 s.
 229; No. 19 of 2010 s.
 51.]

-22. Penalty for offences generally

-(1) A person who —

-(a) does that which by or under this Act he is forbidden to do; or

-(b) does not do that which by or under this Act he is required or directed to do; or

-(c) otherwise contravenes or fails to comply with any provision of this Act,

-is guilty of an offence against this Act.

-(2) A person who is guilty of an offence against this Act is liable on conviction to a penalty or punishment not exceeding the penalty or punishment expressly mentioned as the penalty or punishment for the offence, or if a penalty or punishment is not so mentioned, to a penalty not exceeding $200.

-[Section 22 amended: No. 113 of 1965 s.
-8.]
+[22.
+Deleted: No. 25 of 2019 s.
+24.]

 23. Offence by corporation

 Where an offence against this Act is committed by a corporation any person who at the time of the commission of the offence was a director or manager of the corporation is liable to the penalty or punishment provided by this Act for the offence, unless he proves that the offence was committed without his knowledge or that he used all due diligence to prevent the commission of the offence.